Such a shame that I have to come all the way back here just to fix stuff.

 "No, I'm definitely not a stalker, at least since the last time I checked.
 Besides, I read all of the Representative Candidate's profiles.
 It was a requirement before coming.
 And even though it does say that thing about a low IQ, you're pretty cute, so it cancels out, right?"

-"You seem awfully bothered by something that simple.
+"You seem really bothered by something that simple.
 Don't tell me no one has ever said that before?
 That would be hard to believe.
-Oh, and I'm uh, talking about the cute part.
-Not the intelligence thing."
+T-the cute part, I mean.
+Not the IQ thing."

 Rin frowned dejectedly, not at all happy that it was so obvious, even to a stranger who had known her for maybe five minutes.
 "O-of course not, my situation's nowhere near that pathetic..."